vladcc/blocks/readme.txt

 Prepend line numbers.

 -p|--print-file-names
-Print the name of each file before matching.
+Print the name of each file before processing.

+-P|--print-file-names-match
+Print the file name only before the first match.
+Do not print when there is no match.

 -i|--case-insensitive
-Match block name, start, and end regardless of case.
+Match all regular expressions regardless of case.
+This includes block name, start, and end.

 -I|--ignore-top
 Print only the body of the block.
 Useful when you want to address the